Riot Platforms, Inc. (RIOT) Stock Sinks As Market Gains: What You Should Know

 Investors will be hoping for strength from Riot Platforms, Inc. as it approaches its next earnings release.
-On that day, Riot Platforms, Inc. is projected to report earnings of -$0.24 per share, which would represent year-over-year growth of 52%.
-Meanwhile, our latest consensus estimate is calling for revenue of $83.01 million, up 13.79% from the prior-year quarter.
+In that report, analysts expect Riot Platforms, Inc. to post earnings of -$0.24 per share.
+This would mark year-over-year growth of 52%.
+Our most recent consensus estimate is calling for quarterly revenue of $83.01 million, up 13.79% from the year-ago period.

-It is also important to note the recent changes to analyst estimates for Riot Platforms, Inc.These revisions help to show the ever-changing nature of near-term business trends.
+It is also important to note the recent changes to analyst estimates for Riot Platforms, Inc.Recent revisions tend to reflect the latest near-term business trends.
 As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.

-The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
+Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
 Within the past 30 days, our consensus EPS projection has moved 5.31% higher.
-Riot Platforms, Inc. is currently a Zacks Rank #3 (Hold).
+Riot Platforms, Inc. is holding a Zacks Rank of #3 (Hold) right now.

 The Technology Services industry is part of the Business Services sector.
-This industry currently has a Zacks Industry Rank of 113, which puts it in the top 45% of all 250+ industries.
+This group has a Zacks Industry Rank of 125, putting it in the top 50% of all 250+ industries.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report